robustness-gym/summvis/README.md

 #### Option 2: Preprocess jsonl file (recommended)

 You may run `preprocessing.py` to precompute all data required in the interface (running `spaCy`, lexical and semantic aligners) and save a cache file, which can be read directly into the tool.
+Note that this script may run for a while (~5-15 seconds per example on a MacBook Pro for documents of typical length found in CNN/DailyMail or XSum), and will be greatly expedited by running on a GPU.

 1. Run preprocessing script to generate cache file
     ```shell